500th anniversary of the Zaporozhian Cossacks

-The 500th anniversary of the Zaporozhian Sich (500-ліття Запорозького козацтва) was a group of celebrations organised by the Taras Shevchenko Society for the Ukrainian Language and People's Movement of Ukraine and held in August 1990 to commemorate the 500th anniversary of the founding of the Zaporozhian Sich.
+The 500th anniversary of the Zaporozhian Cossacks (500-ліття Запорозького козацтва) was a group of celebrations organised by the Taras Shevchenko Society for the Ukrainian Language and People's Movement of Ukraine and held in August 1990 to commemorate the 500th anniversary of the founding of the Zaporozhian Cossacks.
 The events, which were primarily organised by Ukrainian Sixtier poet Dmytro Pavlychko as well as other dissidents, took place in the southern Dnipropetrovsk and Zaporizhzhia Oblasts, and served as a form of demonstrating Ukrainian nationalism and support for Ukrainian independence from the Soviet Union.

 Background

 By 1990, assertions of Ukraine's separateness from Russia had become more overt.
 The dissident movement had formed into several organisations dedicated to strengthening Ukrainian culture (such as the Taras Shevchenko Society for the Ukrainian Language) and increasing Ukrainian independence from the Soviet Union (such as the People's Movement of Ukraine).
 At the same time, the Soviet Union was beginning to collapse; the Baltic states and Georgia had declared independence.
 The Declaration of State Sovereignty of Ukraine, adopted on 16 July 1990, gave the Ukrainian Soviet Socialist Republic newfound separateness from the central Soviet government.

 In 1990, the dissident movement was seeking something that could bring opponents of the Soviet Ukrainian government together.
-Seeing an opportunity to act without rejection from the government, they expressed their desire to organise events celebrating the 500th anniversary of the founding of the Zaporozhian Sich, a proposal which was accepted by the government.
+Seeing an opportunity to act without rejection from the government, they expressed their desire to organise events celebrating the 500th anniversary of the founding of the Zaporozhian Cossacks, a proposal which was accepted by the government.

 Events

 Though official celebrations began on 3 August 1990, informal activities had already begun three days prior.
-Celebrations on that day commemorated Ukrainian historian Dmytro Yavornytsky, who had studied the Zaporozhian Sich.
+Celebrations on that day commemorated Ukrainian historian Dmytro Yavornytsky, who had studied the Zaporozhian Cossacks.
 This was followed the next day by a convocation of Cossacks from throughout Ukraine (including the Crimean Autonomous Soviet Socialist Republic).
-Official events on 3 and 4 August 1990 included a scientific conference dedicated to the history of the Zaporozhian Sich, commemorations of Cossack leader Ivan Sirko, and the placing of a memorial at Sirko's tomb.
+Official events on 3 and 4 August 1990 included a scientific conference dedicated to the history of the Zaporozhian Cossacks, commemorations of Cossack leader Ivan Sirko, and the placing of a memorial at Sirko's tomb.

 In addition to dissident forces, other groups were involved in organising celebrations.
 Dissidents from the Baltic states played a role in organising awareness and support for the anniversary.
 Members of the Soviet government also gave their approval to the anniversary, with soldiers of the Soviet Army in one instance helping to install the flag of the Ukrainian Insurgent Army onto a monument and in other instances installing toilets and kitchens for participants in celebrations.